 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
-Yes We say: Service Improvement team - We have a dedicated team of 6 Service Improvement Advocates and 3 Senior Service Improvement Advocates who manage complaints at LiveWest with a Customer Experience Complaints Manager.
+Yes Service Improvement team - We have a dedicated team of 8 Service Improvement Advocates, 1 Coordinator and 3 Senior Service Improvement Advocates who manage complaints at LiveWest with an Operations Manager - Complaints and Learning.
 AfterCare team - We have a dedicated team who manage defects and development linked complaints.
 All LiveWest colleagues are aware of these teams and their roles and responsibilities.

 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
 Yes Section 11 of our policy states our complaints handlers will have access to staff at all levels to facilitate the prompt resolution of complaints.
 They have the authority and autonomy to act to resolve disputes promptly and fairly, which may include: • calling a complaints case conference • escalating issues for ownership • challenging statements or findings The Service Improvement team hold regular individual department reviews of open complaints with supervisors, team leaders, managers and heads of service to resolve complaints quickly and effectively.
+4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
+All relevant staff must be suitably trained in the importance of complaint handling.
+It is important that complaints are seen as a core service and must be resourced to handle complaints effectively.
+Yes Section 9 of our policy states that we will use complaints, compliments, and feedback as opportunities to learn and improve our services.
+We will identify the causes of service failure and use this insight to address the underlying issues and improve services.